A guide to candidate screening and selection process in recruitment

 3. One-Way Video Interview (Replace Your Phone Screening Interview)

-Phone screening candidates can be time-consuming because it takes about 30 minutes per applicant and in the first few minutes you are aware that this one is not going to make the cut.
+Phone screening candidates can be time-consuming because it takes about 30 minutes per applicant and in the first few minutes you are aware that this one is not going to cut.
 It’s important to evaluate a candidate’s communication and soft skills before assessing them for technical skills.
 Having a recorded video response to a few important questions assists greatly when hiring for such job roles.
-In a one-way video interview, candidates must record their responses on camera as the questions appear on the screen.
+In a one-way video interview, on-demand video interview candidates must record their responses on camera as the questions appear on the screen.
 An efficient method for automating applicant screening is to combine the questionnaire with a one-sided video interview!
 Asynchronous video interviews are another name for one-way interviews.

 Read More: What is a one-way video interview?